Hardmath123/hardmath123.github.io/content/nasty-python-monstrosities.md

 right interpreter and use it.
 No black magic needed, and you can provide flags to the python interpreter if you so desire.

-Only God--make that Guido--knows what'll happen if you're trying to install a Python 3 script using a Python 2.7.
+Only God---make that Guido---knows what'll happen if you're trying to install a Python 3 script using a Python 2.7.
 Or want to distribute something runnable with `ipython`.